0xh3xa/apache-httpd-reverse-proxy/README.md

 # Apache-http-reverse-proxy

-The configure file for apply Apache2 httpd as Reverse proxy in front of the tomcat java web application with https support using SSL provided by Let's Encrypt
+### How to configure Apache 2 httpd as Reverse proxy in front of the tomcat java web application with SSL by Let's Encrypt?

 ```
 Let’s Encrypt is a free, automated, and open certificate authority (CA), run for the public’s benefit.
 It is a service provided by the Internet Security Research Group (ISRG).